Design, waterproofing, and mass production of the 3-inch PMT frontend system of JUNO: Cable and Connector

 The receptacle is approximately 25~cm in length and contains 16 specialized micro coaxial connector plug pins.
 These connector plugs are mounted on a special thermoplastic shell, which is subsequently inserted into the stainless steel shell of the receptacle.
 This design ensures that the cable grounding remains isolated from the receptacle shell, thus meeting JUNO's requirement of signal grounding to be separated from grounding of the JUNO mechanical structure.
 The end of the receptacle shell is sealed with epoxy, providing the receptacle with independent waterproof capability, regardless of whether the plug is connected.
 Eight receptacles are mounted on the lid of the UWB.
 Even if one plug fails, the receptacle is designed to prevent water from entering the UWB, thereby protecting the internal electronics.

 A custom-made RG178 coaxial cable with a 50~$\Omega$ impedance was also developed.
-The outer layer of the cable is made of High-Density Polyethylene (HDPE) with a diameter of 2.1~mm, designed to prevent fluorescence and ensure long-term reliability in ultra-pure water environment.
-As an additional safeguard, a water-blocking powder, developed by AXON' company, was incorporated into the grounding layer.
+The outer layer of the cable is made of High-Density Polyethylene (HDPE) with a diameter of 2.1~mm, designed to prevent fluorescence and ensure long-term reliability in the ultra-pure water environment.
+To provide an extra layer of protection, the grounding layer was enhanced with a water-blocking powder based on sodium polyacrylate, a superabsorbent polymer developed by AXON'.
 If the cable jacket is compromised, water would penetrate this layer, activating this barrier and preventing further water ingress.
 A water pressure test demonstrated that after one hour under 5~bar pressure, water infiltration was restricted to only 5~cm.

 During the commissioning phase of the JUNO detector, a few weeks after the start of water filling, a significant number of channels experienced HV breakdown.
-This issue was traced to air diffusing from the connectors toward the ultra-pure degassed water, resulting in a pressure drop within the connector assembly.
-To address this problem, a continuous flow of nitrogen gas was introduced into the water circulation system, effectively resolving the issue.
-The 3-inch PMT system was integrated into detector operation following the completion of liquid scintillator filling.
+The similar phenomenon was also observed in the SNO detector two decades ago \cite{SNO-det}.
+This issue was traced to air diffusing from the connectors toward the ultra-pure degassed water.
+This occurred because the air concentration within the connector exceeded that of the degassed water, leading to a drop in pressure within the connector assembly.
+Since the insulation between the core and the ground of coaxial pins is provided by the residual air within the connector at atmospheric pressure, the breakdown voltage decreases as the pressure decreases according to Paschen's Law~\cite{Paschen}.
+To address this problem, a continuous flow of nitrogen gas was introduced into the water circulation system, which increase the overall gas concentration to levels higher than inside the connector.
+As a result, nitrogen gas diffuses from the water into the connector.
+This elevated the overall gas concentration to levels surpassing those inside the connector.
+Consequently, nitrogen gas diffused from the water into the connector, raising the pressure inside.
+This increase in pressure consequently raises the breakdown voltage, ensuring it exceeds the operational high voltage requirement.
+The 3-inch PMT system was integrated into the detector operation following the completion of liquid scintillator filling.
 The operating power of each PMT group is being continuously monitored and has remained stable.
-Further details and comprehensive analysis of this incident will be provided in an upcoming publication.
+Further details and comprehensive analysis of this issue and its solution will be provided in an upcoming publication.